 For parents, the teenage years are among the most challenging.
-Add a teenager who begins driving—and a teenager with type 1 diabetes (T1D)—and challenging becomes terrifying.
+Add a teenager with T1D who begins driving and “challenging” becomes “terrifying.”
 Kim Patterson, of Columbia, MD, understands the feeling all too well.
 Her 15-year-old daughter, Melanie, was diagnosed with T1D at age nine after falling ill with what physicians believed was strep throat and influenza.
-Kim knew, as Melanie was the healthiest of three children, the diagnosis was not a routine illness.
-After her condition continued to deteriorate following repeated physician examinations, Melanie ultimately ended up in the hospital, where Kim suggested the care provider check Melanie’s blood sugar.
+Kim immediately knew the diagnosis was not a routine illness.
+After Melanie’s condition continued to deteriorate following repeated physician examinations, Melanie ultimately ended up in the hospital, where Kim suggested the care provider check Melanie’s blood sugar.
 Melanie’s symptoms reflected those of a neighbor’s child with T1D, prompting Kim’s request.
 The test confirmed Melanie’s T1D diagnosis.
 The thought of caring for a child with T1D, and two additional children, was daunting for Kim, especially as Melanie became increasingly independent.
 At the core of Melanie’s success—and Kim’s peace—is trust.

 “Melanie said we must trust her to take care of herself and manage her T1D,” says Kim.
 “We do, which gives her more confidence.
 She handles it better when mom doesn’t interject.”